Identify Application Users with DataSunrise

 - ResultSet-based detection.
 Extracting application user names from the result of an SQL query execution.

 - Bindings-based detection.
-Identifying applications users according to specified regular expression pattern for SQL query bindings.
+Identifying applications users according to the specified regular expression pattern for SQL query bindings.

 - Detection by session parameters.
-Identifying application users according to specified regular expression pattern for parameters of the session
+Identifying application users according to the specified regular expression pattern for parameters of the session.

 - SAP ECC (only for SAP HANA).
 Detection of end users by the set of built-in patterns for parameters of the session.

-With this functionality, DataSunrise provides a solution to the problem of identification of application end users associated with database activity in cases when the application uses connection pools.
-We will continue to enhance our software to help you make your database safe.
+With this functionality, DataSunrise provides a solution to the problem of identifying application end users associated with database activity in cases when the application uses connection pools.

 For detailed instructions on how to configure application user identification, refer to Appendix 2 of the DataSunrise Database Security Suite User Guide.